-Component Description (3) USB 10 Gbps Type-C® power connector and ThunderboltTM (select products only) port with HP Sleep and Charge and DisplayPortTM Connects an AC adapter that has a USB Type-C connector, supplying power to the computer and, if needed, charging the computer battery. output - and - Connects a USB device, provides high-speed data transfer, and charges small devices (such as a smartphone), even when the computer is off.
+Component Description (1) 40€ USB Type-C® power connector and 40 Gbps port with HP Sleep and Charge and DisplayPortTM output Connects an AC adapter that has a USB Type-C connector, supplying power to the computer and, if needed, charging the computer battery. - and - Connects a USB device, provides high-speed data transfer, and charges small devices (such as a smartphone), even when the computer is off.
 NOTE: Use a standard USB Type-C charging cable or cable adapter (purchased separately) when charging a small external device. - and - Connects a display device that has a USB Type-C connector, providing DisplayPort output.
-NOTE: Your computer might also support a Thunderbolt docking station.
-(4) AC adapter and battery light White: The AC adapter is connected and the battery is fully charged.
+(2) AC adapter and battery light White: The AC adapter is connected and the battery is fully charged.
 Blinking amber: The AC adapter is disconnected and the battery has reached a low battery level.
 Amber: The AC adapter is connected and the battery is charging.
 Off: The battery is not charging.
-(5) ss ←ţ USB Type-C power connector and 10 Gbps port with HP Sleep and Charge and DisplayPort output Connects an AC adapter that has a USB Type-C connector, supplying power to the computer and, if needed, charging the computer battery. - and - Connects a USB device, provides high-speed data transfer, and charges small devices (such as a smartphone), even when the computer is off.
+(3) 10 SS← USB Type-C power connector and 10 Gbps port with HP Sleep and Charge and DisplayPort output Connects an AC adapter that has a USB Type-C connector, supplying power to the computer and, if needed, charging the computer battery. - and - Connects a USB device, provides high-speed data transfer, and charges small devices (such as a smartphone), even when the computer is off.
 NOTE: Use a standard USB Type-C charging cable or cable adapter (purchased separately) when charging a small external device. - and - Connects a display device that has a USB Type-C connector, providing DisplayPort output.